Generalized Mercer Kernels and Reproducing Kernel Banach Spaces: Main Results

 where $K$ is the reproducing kernel.

-In Chapter~\ref{char:RKBS}, we also verify the advance properties of RKBSs such as density, continuity, implicit representation, imbedding, compactness.
+In Chapter~\ref{char:RKBS}, we verify the advanced properties of RKBSs such as density, continuity, separability, implicit representation, imbedding, and compactness.
 Moreover, we generalize the representer theorem for learning methods over RKHSs to RKBSs including the regularized empirical risks